The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

-GPU performance is impaired by random memory access and execution divergence.
-Thus, GFSL~\cite{moscovici2017gpu} modifies the skiplist to make it GPU-friendly.
-Multiple keys are grouped into a chunk that is a cache-aligned.
+\textbf{GFSL~\cite{moscovici2017gpu}.} GFSL is a GPU-friendly lock-based skiplist that improves data locality that is crucial for GPU computation.
+Multiple keys are grouped into cache-aligned chunks.
 Each chunk or skiplist node is equipped with a lock and a next pointer.
 Threads are divided into teams, same or smaller than a warp-size.
-A warp of threads execute the same instruction.
+A warp of threads executes the same instruction.
 The number of entries per chunk is the same as the number of threads in a team.
 During search, a team of threads reads the entire chunk with each reading one entry.
 Next, the team of threads uses intra-warp operations to decide to continue the same level or descend to the next level.
+GFSL is compared with the skiplist algorithm ported to GPU in~\cite{prabhakar2012gpu} under different combinations of inserts, deletes and point reads, as well as different sizes of the key range.
+GFSL shows better performance with larger key ranges, and has superior performance for range sizes over 30k~\cite{moscovici2017gpu}.